-Cascade Springs Nature Preserve is a green area located in Atlanta.
-The total length of the trail is 2.6 miles.
-The elevation gain of the track is 160 feet.
-The track is loop type.
-The preserve has an extensive network of trails, including footpaths, a tumbling waterfall, and trickling springs feeding the park's many streams.
+Cascade Springs Nature Preserve is a 120-acre green area located in Atlanta.
+This nature preserve has a wide network of trails, a tumbling waterfall, and trickling springs feeding the park's many streams.
+The trail is a 2.6-mile loop with an elevation gain of 160 feet.
 The hilly forest is a sanctuary for the city and home to wildlife, including deer, birds, and tortoises.
-The hike enters a side trail at 0.55 miles, turning in a boulder-studded forest to ascend and wind through switchbacks to the left.
-Visitors can find a pump station's ruins and a stone spring house covered with moss, an outdoor auditorium, trenches from the Civil War, a quarry, and ample wildlife.
-Cascade Springs Nature Preserve has a trail, waterfall, streams, parking, and picnic tables.
+The hike enters a side trail at 55 miles, turning in a boulder-studded forest to ascend and wind through switchbacks to the left of the main trail.
+The trail meets a moss-covered, historic stone-and-mortar springhouse over a trickling spring, turning right to hike a paved trail to the east.
+Visitors can find ruins of a pump station, a stone spring house covered with moss, an outdoor auditorium, Civil War trenches, a quarry, and ample wildlife.
+Cascade Springs Nature Preserve has a waterfall, streams, parking, and picnic tables.
 There are many loops to make the hike as long as you want.
-At Cascade Springs Nature Preserve, parking is free.
+It's easy to forget you're in a concrete-covered city while exploring this beautiful nature preserve in Atlanta.

 CASCADE SPRINGS NATURE PRESERVE REVIEWS